onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "If you want to build a ship, don’t drum up the men to gather wood, divide the work, and give orders.
 Instead, teach them to yearn for the vast and endless sea." - [Antoine de Saint-Exupéry](https://www.goodreads.com/quotes/384067-if-you-want-to-build-a-ship-don-t-drum-up)

 ██████████████████████████████████████████████████████████████████
-# SECTION: Education & development
+# SECTION: Education, learning & development
 ██████████████████████████████████████████████████████████████████

 <img src="/img/educational_crisis.png"/>